Language for Life Online Course (PD340) (IES)

 Language Arts Online Course with Lyn Stone (PD338)

-This engaging 18 hour online workshop covers developing literacy with students whose phonemic awareness and phonic knowledge have readied them for the next level.
+This engaging 18 hour online workshop covers developing literacy with students whose phonemic awareness and phonic knowledge have readied them for the next level of literacy learning.